andis-sprinkis/tparts/share/tparts2html/README.md

-`tparts2html` - script to build HTML from tparts template and provided values
+`tparts2html` - script to build HTML from tparts template and provided values.

+---

 For usage see
 ```